bioimage-io/bioimageio-chatbot/docs/CONTRIBUTING.md

 Remember that, in any step of the process you can contact us to look for feedback or assistance.
 We deeply appreciate your contribution!

+## Develop Customed Extenstion

+You can also contribute to the chatbot by developing your customed extension.

 ## Contact Us

 If you have any questions, need assistance, or want to contribute to the chatbot's knowledge base, please don't hesitate to contact us via [Github issues](https://github.com/bioimage-io/bioimageio-chatbot/issues).
 Our team is here to help you get started and make valuable contributions.